CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Empirical Analysis of Objective Mismatch

 \section{Empirical Analysis of Objective Mismatch}

 Comparing the formulations of the SL objective $\cL(\theta)$ and the RL objective $\cR(\theta)$ reveals a fundamental disconnect.
 While $\cR(\theta)$ explicitly optimizes the post-decoded cost $c_{g}(f_g(\tilde{\bx}))$, $\cL(\theta)$ \textit{remains blind to} the non-differentiable decoder $f_g$ and the true cost function $c_g$—what we term \textbf{Decoder-Blindness} and \textbf{Cost-Blindness}, respectively.
-As discussed in Section~\ref{sec:NCO_solvers}, despite these blindnesses, $\cL(\theta)$ would be a valid surrogate for $\cR(\theta)$ under \textit{perfect imitation of optimal labels for all instances}, in principle.
-Unfortunately, the polynomial-time forward pass of neural networks fundamentally cannot achieve such exact imitation, owing to the NP-hardness of CO (assuming $P \neq NP$).
-Consequently, for any practical heatmap-based solver, the objective mismatch is inevitable; minimizing $\cL(\theta)$ simply does not guarantee minimizing $\cR(\theta)$.
-Yet previous works have not rigorously analyzed the actual impact of this mismatch.
-This oversight likely stems from a prevailing intuition that $\cL(\theta)$ implicitly compensates for these blindness-induced limitations.
+The SL paradigm has been widely adopted under the implicit hypothesis that heatmaps closely approximating optimal solutions would naturally yield low-cost decoded solutions after decoding.
+We empirically test whether this hypothesis holds in practice, using a well-trained state-of-the-art SL-based heatmap solver, DIFUSCO~\citep{difusco}.
 Specifically, the SL paradigm tacitly relies on the following two hypotheses: \begin{enumerate}[leftmargin=0.8cm, label=\textsf{(H\arabic*)}] \item \textbf{Decoder Monotonicity:} A reduction in the SL loss $\mathcal{L}_{SL}$ in \eqref{eq:sl_objective_general} leads to a decoded solution $f_g(\tilde{\bx})$ that is structurally closer to the optimal solution $\bx^\star$.
-Here, $d_{H}(\bx, \bx^\star)$ measures the \textbf{Hamming distance}, i.e., the number of mispredicted edges.
+Here, $d_{H}(\bx, \bx^\star)$ measures the \textbf{Hamming distance}, i.e., the number of mispredicted elements (edges for TSP, nodes for MIS), which measures element-wise disagreement between two discrete solutions, consistent with the element-wise nature of $\mathcal{L}_{SL}$.
 Formally:

 \item \textbf{Cost Smoothness:} A higher structural similarity to the optimal solution $\bx^\star$ directly translates into a lower solution cost, the ultimate objective of CO.
 Formally, for any two decoded solutions $\bx_A$ and $\bx_B$: